 The joint is placed under multiple stresses.
-It is used when chewing, it is used when talking.
-Throughout the day and night it can also be used for un-natural purposes, what are called parafunctional habits.
+It is used when chewing and talking.
+Throughout the day and night, it can also be used for un-natural purposes, what are called parafunctional habits.
 The classic example is the seamstress who holds pins with her teeth or the carpenter with nails.
 Other examples are chewing pens, pencils, fingernails, gum or tobacco.
-Even more insidious is clenching and grinding of teeth that is subconscious and may be brought on or worsened by stress.
+Even more insidious is clenching and grinding of teeth that are subconscious and may be brought on or worsened by stress.

 A thorough exam including special x-rays and sometimes CT or MRI of the joint are necessary to distinguish the cause of TMD pain.
 Patients are often seen by more than one specialist and visits to the oral surgeon can be to simply “rule out” joint problems.

-Some of the problems under TMD can be dealt with by conservative, non-invasive methods in other words without surgery, such as Botox injections in the tempomandibular region (See Botox Page).
+Some of the problems under TMD can be dealt with by conservative, non-invasive methods in other words without surgery, such as Botox injections in the temporomandibular region (See Botox Page).